-Receiving g Frequency S Fraguency Offset
+Receiving Frequency Status Frequency Offset

-Master Slave 1 Slave 2 Slave 3 Frequency Offset
+Master Slave 1 Slave 2 Slave 3

 Better Bad Good Bad 0

 Good Bad Better Better 1

 Bad Better Good Bad 2

+•••

 Bad Better Bad Bad 77

 Good Good Better Good 78

-Fig. 6.
-Receiving frequency table.
+Fig. 3.2: Receiving frequency table.

-i, M{ik} (located at the column i + 1 and row k of the matrix M), is classified according to the BER measured in each channel and is marked as Bad, Good, or Better.
+Since different Bluetooth devices in a piconet have different interference levels due to location-dependent errors and the bit error rates seen by different frequencies in the hopping spectrum are significantly different from each other [20].
+The master maintains a receiving-frequency table as shown in Fig. 3.2, which is a $(n+1) \times h$ matrix M, where n+1 represents the master plus n slaves and h represents the number of operating RF channels.
+At receiving frequency k, the channel state of the master, M{0k} , or the slave i, M{ik} (located at the column i+1 and row k of the matrix M), is classified according to the BER measured in each channel and is marked as Bad, Good, or Better.
 Note that the slaves should send its link status to the master at a regular interval to update the receiving frequency table.
-It is not enough to consider each master-slave connection as an independent channel in the interference environments especially when the Bluetooth uses the Frequency Hopping (FH) scheme.
-Thus, we define an element of the matrix M to be one channel [12].
+It is no enough to consider each master-slave connection as an independent channel in the interference environments especially when Bluetooth uses the Frequency Hopping (FH) scheme, thus we define one element of the matrix M to be one channel [10].

 The Bluetooth specification did not specify any scheduling policy that the master should adopt for medium access control.
 The Round Robin (RR) scheduling is the simplest strategy for scheduling in Bluetooth.
 However, it not only leads to low link utilization and low throughput, but also is unsuitable for traffic sources with different data rates.
 Thus, we proposes a Queue State Dependent Priority (QSD-PR) policy to schedule packets based on the queue backlogs at the master queue and the slave queue to provide higher link utilization and hence higher throughput, and lower end-to-end delay.
-Note that the QSD-PR also takes the channel conditions into account and avoids bad channels by using the receiving frequency table at the master.
+Note that the QSD-PR also takes the channel conditions into account and avoids bad channels by using the receiving-frequency table at the master.